metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_grpc_route_v1_manifest.md

 - `backend_refs` (Attributes List) BackendRefs defines the backend(s) where matching requests should besent.Failure behavior here depends on how many BackendRefs are specified andhow many are invalid.If *all* entries in BackendRefs are invalid, and there are also no filtersspecified in this route rule, *all* traffic which matches this rule MUSTreceive an 'UNAVAILABLE' status.See the GRPCBackendRef definition for the rules about what makes a singleGRPCBackendRef invalid.When a GRPCBackendRef is invalid, 'UNAVAILABLE' statuses MUST be returned forrequests that would have otherwise been routed to an invalid backend.
 Ifmultiple backends are specified, and some are invalid, the proportion ofrequests that would otherwise have been routed to an invalid backendMUST receive an 'UNAVAILABLE' status.For example, if two backends are specified with equal weights, and one isinvalid, 50 percent of traffic MUST receive an 'UNAVAILABLE' status.Implementations may choose how that 50 percent is determined.Support: Core for Kubernetes ServiceSupport: Implementation-specific for any other resourceSupport for weight: Core (see [below for nested schema](#nestedatt--spec--rules--backend_refs))
 - `filters` (Attributes List) Filters define the filters that are applied to requests that matchthis rule.The effects of ordering of multiple behaviors are currently unspecified.This can change in the future based on feedback during the alpha stage.Conformance-levels at this level are defined based on the type of filter:- ALL core filters MUST be supported by all implementations that support  GRPCRoute.- Implementers are encouraged to support extended filters.- Implementation-specific custom filters have no API guarantees across  implementations.Specifying the same filter multiple times is not supported unless explicitlyindicated in the filter.If an implementation can not support a combination of filters, it must clearlydocument that limitation.
 In cases where incompatible or unsupportedfilters are specified and cause the 'Accepted' condition to be set to status'False', implementations may use the 'IncompatibleFilters' reason to specifythis configuration error.Support: Core (see [below for nested schema](#nestedatt--spec--rules--filters))
 - `matches` (Attributes List) Matches define conditions used for matching the rule against incominggRPC requests.
 Each match is independent, i.e. this rule will be matchedif **any** one of the matches is satisfied.For example, take the following matches configuration:'''matches:- method:    service: foo.bar  headers:    values:      version: 2- method:    service: foo.bar.v2'''For a request to match against this rule, it MUST satisfyEITHER of the two conditions:- service of foo.bar AND contains the header 'version: 2'- service of foo.bar.v2See the documentation for GRPCRouteMatch on how to specify multiplematch conditions to be ANDed together.If no matches are specified, the implementation MUST match every gRPC request.Proxy or Load Balancer routing configuration generated from GRPCRoutesMUST prioritize rules based on the following criteria, continuing onties.
 Merging MUST not be done between GRPCRoutes and HTTPRoutes.Precedence MUST be given to the rule with the largest number of:* Characters in a matching non-wildcard hostname.* Characters in a matching hostname.* Characters in a matching service.* Characters in a matching method.* Header matches.If ties still exist across multiple Routes, matching precedence MUST bedetermined in order of the following criteria, continuing on ties:* The oldest Route based on creation timestamp.* The Route appearing first in alphabetical order by  '{namespace}/{name}'.If ties still exist within the Route that has been given precedence,matching precedence MUST be granted to the first matching rule meetingthe above criteria. (see [below for nested schema](#nestedatt--spec--rules--matches))
+- `name` (String) Name is the name of the route rule.
+This name MUST be unique within a Route if it is set.Support: Extended
 - `session_persistence` (Attributes) SessionPersistence defines and configures session persistencefor the route rule.Support: Extended (see [below for nested schema](#nestedatt--spec--rules--session_persistence))

 <a id="nestedatt--spec--rules--backend_refs"></a>